-How to Make Sourdough Oatmeal Chocolate Chip Muffins
+How to Make Oatmeal Chocolate Chip Muffins (with Sourdough!)

 Howdy Kneaders!

 I have a really scrumptious and fun recipe for you today!
 Your favorite oatmeal chocolate chip cookie in ultimate muffin form!
-These muffins came about from a desire to use up ingredients and also a bit of boredom.
-The combination of these two things is great because it gets the creative juices flowing and pushes me to try new things.
-I’m super excited to share this recipe with you guys, particularly because it utilizes sourdough discard.
+These muffins came about from a desire to use up ingredients…and also a bit of boredom.
+The combination of flavors is both nostalgic and delicious.
+The oats add texture, the sourdough discard adds the perfect tang balanced by the rich chocolate.
+And, the sourdough itself supports gut-health and digestion!

 These morsels of goodness are oh-so-fluffy and chocolate-y, you’ll want to make them over and over again.
-You know I wouldn’t steer you wrong!
+Get ready to have this recipe on rotation for your family!

 Here at AKFB, we love a good ole EASY recipe!
-Although the ingredients list is a teeeeensy bit long, it’s all basic pantry ingredients (for the most part).
+Although the ingredients list is a teensy bit long here, it’s all basic pantry ingredients (for the most part).

-I also think the extra pizazz of coarse sparkling sugar sprinkled (liberally) on top before baking is a crucial part of elevating these muffins to bakery status!
-The sugar creates the best crunchy topping that’s slightly caramelized, which is a nice complement to that soft sweet interior.
+I did splurge a bit by adding the extra pizazz of coarse sparkling sugar sprinkled (liberally) on top before baking.
+This is a crucial part of elevating these muffins to bakery status!
+The sugar creates the best crunchy topping that’s slightly caramelized, which is a nice complement to that soft and tender interior.

 Sourdough Starter & Discard

 This recipe really stands out because of the sourdough starter we’re using for extra flavor.
-If you don’t have a sourdough starter, it’s easy to make one and I’ll teach you how.
-I plan on launching a full series of different baked goods & even dinners you can make with your starter.
+If you don’t have a sourdough starter, it’s easy to make one but it does take a few days to get it stable so you can begin baking with it.

 The cool part is that in maintaining your sourdough starter, you have to remove some of it to make room for new flour and water – that’s why it’s referred to as “discard”.
 But, it’s hardly waste and can be used for so many things!

-The discard does not taste any different than the active starter and the fermentation has created an amazingly concentrated flavor that compliments sweet and savory dishes.
-It’s also really good for your gut health so that’s a win/win!
+The discard does not taste any different than the active starter and the fermentation has created an amazingly concentrated flavor that compliments sweet and savory dishes alike.
+It’s also really good for supporting gut health so that’s a win/win!

 How do I start a Sourdough Starter?!